Our use of Cookies

 Modelling potential spread of Vespa velutina nigrithorax

-Colleagues from Fera Science Ltd., Ben Jones and Eleanor Jones, and APHA, Daniel Warren and Richard Budgey have been working together to model the potential spread of the yellow-legged Asian hornet, Vespa velutina nigrithorax, in the UK.
+Colleagues from Fera Science Ltd., Ben Jones and Eleanor Jones, and APHA, Daniel Warren and Richard Budgey have been working together to model the potential spread of the yellow-legged hornet, Vespa velutina nigrithorax, in the UK.

 The aims of the model are to parametrise the reporting probabilities based on proximity to and size of population zones in Great Britain, nest destruction probabilities based on inspector resource and proximity to nests, diploid male production consequent mating opportunities between ‘true’ haploid males and diploid males with new gynes and the effect of continued incursions into a breeding population.